fredericGette/wp81Mouse/README.md

 In case of inactivity, the mouse periodically sends an empty notification to avoid a connection timeout.

+When you start the connection, the application automatically activates the Bluetooth of the phone.
+And when you stop the connection, the application automatically restart the Bluetooth to remove any modifications done to the Bluetooth stack.

 >[!WARNING]
 >Because of an unknown reason, the connection can't be established from time to time.
 As a workaround, you have to reboot the phone.